 Fat may be removed from the pubis* and skin may be pulled upward to bring your phallus forward.

-Testicular implants can be put inside your scrotum 6 months later.
+Testicular implants can be put inside your scrotum at a later stage.

 How long will my hospital stay be?